MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 ## Default profile

-Sets the default profile that opens by typing `ctrl+shift+t`, typing the key binding assigned to `newTab`, or clicking the '+' icon.
+This sets the default profile that opens by typing `ctrl+shift+t`, typing the key binding assigned to `newTab`, or clicking the '+' icon.

 **Property name:** `defaultProfile`